PCrnjak/PAROL6-Desktop-robot-arm/README.md

 - [DOCS](https://source-robotics.github.io/PAROL-docs/)
 - [Twitter](https://twitter.com/SourceRobotics)

-# Liability
+# ⚠️ Safety, Liability & Disclaimer

-1. The software and hardware are still in development and may contain bugs, errors, or incomplete features.
+This project includes experimental software, hardware designs, and assembly documentation that are still under development and may contain bugs, errors, or incomplete features.
+By using, building, or modifying this project, you acknowledge and agree that:
-2. Users are encouraged to use this software and hardware responsibly and at their own risk.
+* You use this project entirely at your own risk
+* You are solely responsible for safe assembly, testing, and operation
+* No guarantee is made regarding correctness, safety, or reliability
+* The authors are not responsible for any damage, injury, or loss resulting from the use or misuse of this project
+* Hardware performance and safety depend on user assembly, component quality, calibration, and handling, which cannot be guaranteed

+This project is provided “as is.”
+If you choose to build a device yourself using these files, designs, or instructions, you do so without any warranties or guarantees, including regarding safety, reliability, or suitability for any particular purpose.

 # Support